AMEIR: Automatic Behavior Modeling, Interaction Exploration and MLP Investigation in the Recommender System: Detailed Comparison between AMEIR and Representative Methods

-The existing behavior modeling methods can be categorized into RNN-based, CNN-based, Transformer-based methods and mixed methods. \begin{itemize} \item RNN-based methods~\cite{hidasi2016session,hidasi2018recurrent,quadrana2017personalizing,wu2017recurrent} mainly apply LSTM or GRU layers to extract sequential representations, which can be covered by recurrent blocks in AMER. \item CNN-based methods apply convolutional layers on the sequential representations.
+The existing behavior modeling methods can be categorized into RNN-based, CNN-based, Transformer-based methods, and mixed methods. \begin{itemize} \item RNN-based methods~\cite{hidasi2016session,hidasi2018recurrent,quadrana2017personalizing,wu2017recurrent} mainly apply LSTM or GRU layers to extract sequential representations, which can be covered by the building blocks with recurrent layer operations. \item CNN-based methods apply convolutional layers on the sequential representations.
 Caser~\cite{tang2018personalized} introduces horizontal and vertical convolutions by sliding windows on the sequential embedding and applies max pooling over the extracted feature maps for compression.
 However, sequence-level pooling on one hidden convolution layer is hard to capture complex relations in the sequence.
-NextItNet~\cite{yuan2019simple} utilizes stacked residual blocks of dilated convolution, which can be roughly regarded as special cases as the sequential modeling in AMER because both dilated convolution and standard $1 \times 1$ convolution are included in the stage 1 search space. \item Transformer-based methods, e.g., ATRank~\cite{zhou2018atrank}, SASRec~\cite{kang2018self}, and BERT4Rec~\cite{sun2019bert4rec} introduce self-attention layers and point-wise feedforward layers to capture long-term semantics, which are the same as the stack of multi-head attention layers and $1 \times 1$ convolutions in the choice blocks. \item Mixed methods such as DIEN~\cite{zhou2019deep} and DSIN~\cite{feng2019deep} employ the mixture of the above-mentioned layers, which potentially take advantages of these operations from various aspects.
-DIEN introduces GRU + AUGRU to capture interest evolving in the user behavior.
-DSIN employs self-attention + Bi-LSTM to model inner and intra relationship in the multiple historical sessions.
-Both DIEN and DSIN (if neglecting the session division) can be approximated by sequences of layer operations in AMER, i.e., \{Bi-GRU, Attention from Target, Bi-GRU\} and \{4-Head Attention, $1 \times 1$ Conv, Bi-GRU\} respectively. \end{itemize}
+NextItNet~\cite{yuan2019simple} utilizes stacked residual blocks of dilated convolution, which can be roughly regarded as a special case of the behavior modeling network in AMEIR because both dilated convolutional block and standard $1 \times 1$ convolutional block are included in the search subspace of Stage~1. \item Transformer-based methods, e.g., ATRank~\cite{zhou2018atrank}, SASRec~\cite{kang2018self}, and BERT4Rec~\cite{sun2019bert4rec} introduce self-attention layers and point-wise feed-forward layers to capture long-term semantics, which are the same as stacking multi-head attention blocks and $1 \times 1$ convolutional blocks in the behavior modeling network. \item Mixed methods such as DIEN~\cite{zhou2019deep} and DSIN~\cite{feng2019deep} employ the mixture of the above-mentioned layers, which potentially take advantages of these operations from various aspects.
+DIEN introduces GRU + AUGRU to capture interest evolution in user behavior.
+DSIN employs self-attention + Bi-LSTM to model inner- and intra-relationship in multiple historical sessions.
+Both DIEN and DSIN (if neglecting the session division) can be approximated by sequences of building blocks in AMEIR with the specified layer operations, i.e., \{Bi-GRU, Attention from Target, Bi-GRU\} and \{4-Head Self Attention, $1 \times 1$ Convolution, Bi-GRU\} respectively. \end{itemize}